Yonge streetcar line: TTC era (1921–1954)

 On September 1, 1921, the Toronto Transportation Commission took over the Toronto streetcar system, including the Yonge streetcar line, from the Toronto Railway Company.
 Initially, the Yonge line continued to use the former TRC cars.

-On December 14, 1921, Peter Witt streetcars began service on the Yonge streetcar line with trailers being introduced later that month.
+On December 14, 1921, Peter Witt streetcars began service on the Yonge streetcar line, with trailers being introduced later that month.

 On November 2, 1922, the TTC opened the Yonge streetcar line to the city limits at Glen Echo Road.
 The old single-track Metropolitan line along the west side of Yonge Street from Farnham Avenue was replaced by a new double-track, centre-of-the-road streetcar line.
 The city had decided that the TTC should be the sole operator of public transit within the city limits, thus, pushing radial operation outside the city limits.
-Glen Echo terminal was constructed as the northern terminal of the Yonge streetcar line as well as a transfer point to the radial cars going further north as far as Sutton near Lake Simcoe until 1930, and later via the North Yonge Railways to Richmond Hill until 1948 when buses replaced radial service.
+Glen Echo Terminal was constructed as the northern terminal of the Yonge streetcar line, as well as a transfer point to the radial cars going further north as far as Sutton near Lake Simcoe until 1930, and later via the North Yonge Railways to Richmond Hill until 1948, when buses replaced radial service.

-On December 15, 1922, the Eglinton Carhouse opened at the south-west corner of Eglinton Avenue and Yonge Street.
+On December 15, 1922, the Eglinton Carhouse opened at the southwest corner of Eglinton Avenue and Yonge Street.
 It replaced the Yorkville Carhouse.

 On April 1, 1928, Station Loop at Union Station closed.
-Yonge streetcars then looped via Front, York and wellington streets in order to turn north on Yonge Street.
+Yonge streetcars then looped via Front, York and Wellington Streets in order to turn north on Yonge Street.

 In 1930, the TTC laid tracks along Eglinton Avenue East between Yonge Street and Mount Pleasant Road.
 This short, infrequently used line linked the Mount Pleasant streetcar line (opened November 4, 1925) to the Eglinton Carhouse.
 This Eglinton Avenue line closed in 1954.